brajeshwar/brajeshwar.github.io/_posts/2006/2006-06-28-latest-flash-player.md

----
-layout: post
-title: Get the latest Flash Player
+# Get the latest Flash Player
----

 Adobe has released Flash Player 9 along with Flex 2.